-Future-proofed option: MetricFire is founded in open source products that have huge developer communities, and are still growing.
+Future-proofed option: MetricFire is founded on open source products that have huge developer communities, and are still growing.
 These communities will continue to adapt the software as new technology comes out, making MetricFire resilient to changes in the industry.

-Extensive plugins: MetricFire users can apply the huge diversity of plugins built by the open source community, at no extra cost.
+Extensive plugins: MetricFire users can apply the huge diversity of plugins built by the open-source community, at no extra cost.

-MetricFire improves upon the open source technology
+MetricFire improves upon the open-source technology

 Alerting: Open-source Graphite doesn’t come equipped with Alerting.
 At MetricFire, we build a central Graphite alerting service, which is faster, and more reliable than the oft-used but difficult-to-manage Grafana alerting.